 2017-2021 Gut leucocytes as a screen for the health impact of functional feeds.
 PhD studentship with Skretting

 2017 Innovation for Health and Robustness in Aquculture in NE India.
 NERC_BBSRC Innovation ODA scoping award

 2015-2017.
 Epigenetic management of stress and disease resistance in Atlantic salmon.
-BBSRC / NERC aquaculture program.
-(Coordinated by Prof Carlos Garcia de Leaniz, University of Swansea)
+BBSRC BB/M026469/1 (with Prof Carlos Garcia de Leaniz, University of Swansea)

 2015-2019 The role of functional amino acids as regulators of metabolic pathways in Atlantic salmon (Salmo salar) and Rainbow trout (Oncorhynchus mykiss).
-(Industrial PhD studentship CLSM & BioMar).
+(Industrial PhD studentship with BioMar).

 2015-2019 Light & Salt – thyroid hormone deiodinase paralogs and the evolution of complex life-history strategy.
-Research Council of Norway (International partner led by Prof. David Hazlerigg, University of Tromso, Norway).
+Research Council of Norway (Prof. David Hazlerigg, University of Tromso).

 2015–2019 Characterization & exploitation of copy number variation in Atlantic salmon.
 BBSRC industrial CASE PhD studentship, Lead Dr Dan Macqueen.